 Rock Garden Terrarium Care

 So with this tōrō lantern rock garden terrarium complete, we can move on to chapter three of the Shinto Series.
-I’m really happy with the outcome of this enclosure and the lighting elements is a unique touch that looks even at night when it cast a slight glimmer of light along the garden.
+I’m really happy with the outcome of this enclosure and the lighting elements are a unique touch that looks even at night when it cast a slight glimmer of light along the garden.
 This is truly a unique piece of art that very simple to make.
 Let’s get prepared to raise the bar a bit more in the next one and I will see you all there!

 If you’re interested in seeing updates on how this as well as other enclosures progress follow me on social media.
 If you’d like to get your tall tweezers on one of these limited edition vivarium decors yourself, check them out in our shop.